 14. Don’t: Get trapped in an on-off relationship

 After the breakup, there are going to be moments when you find yourself in the throes of loneliness and longing for your ex.
+Once you have called it quits, you might have rushes of remorse that will make you think “I decided to break up with my girlfriend but I love her”.
 When that happens, it becomes more important than ever that you consciously remind yourself of the reasons why it didn’t work out between you two.

 This will help you steer clear of the trap of an on-off relationship, which is nothing more than a toxic mess that will take a toll on both of you eventually.